 If you are charged with burglary and any additional crime, you can be convicted of one or both crimes and face the punishments for each crime.
 This could substantially increase the amount of time you are in prison and the fines and probation you face.

 Maine Criminal Defense Attorney John Scott Webb represents clients throughout the state of Maine.
 You deserve a criminal defense lawyer who is willing to put forth the effort to ensure you receive the most positive result possible in your case.

 Contact the Webb Law Firm by calling 207-283-6400 24 hours a day, 7 days a week.
-You may also contact Attorney Webb by using our convenient online contract form.
+You may also contact Attorney Webb by using our convenient online contact form.